Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 You are going to want a good quality camera for wildlife.

-It is important that you find one that has a decent range of ISO options as you don’t know what kind of lighting you might have and need to adjust for.
-And changing the ISO is a great way to still get the shutter speed you need for moving subjects.
+It is important that you find one that has a decent range of ISO options, as you don’t know what kind of lighting you might have while you are out.
+And upping the ISO is a great way to get the shutter speed you need for moving subjects in low light.

 Extra Batteries/Cards